ner091/wemportal-scripts/README.md

 Fork of dm82m and modified to be used within HomeAssistant and selenium grid.

 Scripts for Weishaupt WEM Portal using Python and Selenium Grid (and Chromium Headless in a docker).
+## Important
+Weishaupt could ban your ip adress if you run this script without a timeout inbetween.
+They recomend to run it every 30 minutes.

 ## 3-step Installation